AusRegistry/ari-toolkit/readme.md

 The Toolkit supports the following:

 * A default logging implementation which logs to a configured set of destination files, the specific file depending on the target audience.
 * The option to define an alternative logging implementation which meets a specified interface.
-This provides great control over filtering log messages, and how and where to write log records.
+This provides control over filtering log messages, and how and where to write log records.

 There are two levels of logging configuration supported by the Toolkit: